SanazRezvani/eeg-motor-imagery-fbcsp/README.md

 The objective is to transform raw EEG signals into discriminative features and evaluate multiple classifiers.

-## How to Run

-1- Download the dataset from [BCI Competition III – Dataset IVa](https://www.bbci.de/competition/iii/)

-2- Open MATLAB

-3- Start by loading one of the subjects. ` data_set_IVa_al.mat ` is chosen here.

-4- Run: ` run_pipeline.m `

 ## Project Motivation

 Motor imagery EEG signals contain important discriminative information mainly in the mu (8–13 Hz) and beta (13–30 Hz) frequency ranges.
 However, the most informative frequency sub-bands can vary between subjects.